November 5, 2023: Cultural Food Traditions Project: Philippines

 Dessert: Ube Maja Blanca (Coconut pudding with sweet corn and toasted coconut)

-$90 - A portion of your ticket subsidizes someone who can pay less.
+$90 — A portion of this ticket subsidizes someone who can pay less.

 $75 — If you earn a living wage this ticket helps the chefs do the same.